apache/trafficcontrol/docs/source/development/traffic_ops.rst

 ====================================
 To install the Traffic Ops Developer environment:

-1. Clone the traffic_control repository from `github.com <https://github.com/apache/incubator-trafficcontrol>`_.
+1. Clone the trafficcontrol repository from `github.com <https://github.com/apache/trafficcontrol>`_.
 2. Install the local dependencies using Carton (cpanfile).

   ::